-In the mid 1980’s a pro-development Queensland State Government rezoned leasehold and freehold in the Daintree Lowland Rainforest, enabling a developer to subdivide it into 1,100 blocks.
+In the 1982 a pro-development Queensland State Government rezoned leasehold and freehold in the Daintree Lowland Rainforest, enabling a developer to subdivide it into 1,136 blocks.
 This resulted in the building of over 50 km of roads and the clearing and development of high conservation value rainforest for housing.
-This was a disaster for the Daintree Lowland Rainforest.
+This was a disaster for the ecology of the Daintree Lowland Rainforest.

 This requires the purchase and protection of all undeveloped freehold properties in the Daintree Lowland Rainforest and their inclusion in the Daintree National Park.

 The buyback of undeveloped land in the Daintree Lowland Rainforest began in 1992.
 The Douglas Shire Council, Queensland, and Australian governments have all contributed financially to the purchase or ‘buyback’ of freehold land aimed at preventing further development and in reversing the negative impacts of the subdivision.
 This has been complemented through acquisitions by local and national non-profit conservation organisations that have acquired more than 70 properties.
 A summary of the buyback of land since 1992 can be seen here.

 Population growth, changes to the economy, the pressure to provide mains electricity, a bridge rather than the ferry, and improved telecommunications could see the risk of development in the Daintree increase.

 All undeveloped freehold properties must be purchased and added to the Daintree National Park.

 Arial view of a subdivision in the Daintree Lowland Rainforest.